California Institute of the Arts: Music

-In 1978, the first Contemporary Music Festival initiated the annual series, which positioned CalArts on the international map of avant-garde music.
+In 1978, CalArts initiated the first annual music series called the Contemporary Music Festival on its campus.
 Music by composers such as John Cage, Paul Dresher, Morton Feldman, Milton Babbitt, and Lou Harrison, among others, was played at the first edition of the festival.

-CalArts graduates have joined or started successful pop bands, including: Maryama, Tranquility Bass, The Belle Brigade, The Weirdos, The Swords of Fatima / Buko Pan Guerra, Bedroom Walls, Dawn of Midi, Dirtwire, The Rippingtons, Fitz and the Tantrums, Fol Chen, London After Midnight, No Doubt, Mission of Burma, Radio Vago, Oingo Boingo, Acetone, Liars, Suburban Lawns, The Mae Shi, The Suburbs, Touché Amoré, and Ozomatli.
+CalArts graduates have joined or started successful pop bands, including Maryama, Tranquility Bass, The Belle Brigade, The Weirdos, The Swords of Fatima / Buko Pan Guerra, Bedroom Walls, Dawn of Midi, Dirtwire, The Rippingtons, Fitz and the Tantrums, Fol Chen, London After Midnight, No Doubt, Mission of Burma, Radio Vago, Oingo Boingo, Acetone, Liars, Suburban Lawns, The Mae Shi, The Suburbs, Touché Amoré, and Ozomatli.

-Individually, Danny Elfman and Grant-Lee Phillips never officially enrolled at CalArts, but participated in the world music courses at CalArts.
+Danny Elfman and Grant-Lee Phillips never officially enrolled at CalArts, but participated in the school's world music courses.
 Elfman would later gain recognition for his composition work with CalArts alum Tim Burton, and Phillips would go onto a career in music.

-Thurston Moore and Kim Gordon, members of the band Sonic Youth, remarked in an interview with VH1 about the band Liars, of which Angus Andrew and Julian Gross are CalArts luminaries.
+Thurston Moore and Kim Gordon, members of the band Sonic Youth, made remarks in an interview with VH1 about the band Liars, of which the members Angus Andrew and Julian Gross are CalArts alumni.
 Moore's initial remarks were: "There's this whole world of young people who [think] everything's allowed.
 What Liars are doing right now is completely crazy.
 I saw them the other night and it was really great.
 It's really out-there".
 Gordon then stated "I'm not so crazy about the way [the Liars' They Were Wrong, So We Drowned] sounds.
 It's like 'how lo-fi can we make it?'
 But I think the content is really good".
-In reference to CalArts and Gordon's statement, Moore lastly remarked "They're art kids.
+In reference to CalArts and Gordon's statement, Moore commented: "They're art kids.
 They came out of CalArts and that's the kind of sensibility you have when you come out of these sort of places."
-Interestingly, Moore's partner Gordon went to the Otis College of Art and Design, herself a product of an art school.
 In a 2005 interview, Moore discussed the book Jack Goldstein and the CalArts Mafia and his conversation with Gordon after reading the book.
 During their conversation, Moore asked Gordon why she had chosen to attend Otis College of Art and Design instead of CalArts, a school she had always wanted to attend since she grew up in Los Angeles.
 Gordon explained that she was unable to afford CalArts' high tuition.
 Moore went on to emphasize that the book did not mention the economic feasibility of attending CalArts and that this financial barrier can create a division between those who can afford highly regarded academic art education and those who pursue DIY art.